 - Lack of impulse control

-Some of this damage resolves when users get clean and stay clean for a year or longer, according to the NIDA.
+Some of this damage resolves when treatment is acquired and maintained for a year or longer, according to the NIDA.
 Other issues can be treated with the help of a medical or dental team.
-But some of the damage associated with meth use and abuse is so strong and so persistent that it lingers, even when the person is no longer taking drugs.
+But some of the damage associated with meth use is so strong and so persistent that it lingers, even when the person is no longer misusing the substance.

 Some of this damage concerns the heart.
 Meth can cause the heart to beat in a rapid and irregular manner, and the fragile muscle cells that line the heart can buckle and break under the strain.
 Meth also seems to have the ability to disrupt the electrical signals that power the heart, causing it to stop beating altogether.
-Some people have heart attacks while under the influence of meth, as all of this damage works against them, while others die.
+Some people have heart attacks while under the influence of meth.

-People with a meth abuse disorder rarely set out to ruin their lives and develop a compulsive use disorder.
-But, they may also find it hard to simply stop their behaviors once they’ve started.
-Any underlying conditions like mental illness or eating disorders can also play a destructive role, keeping a person locked into a poor behavior.
+People with a meth misuse disorder find it hard to simply stop their behaviors once they’ve started.
+Any underlying conditions like mental health conditions or eating disorders can also play a destructive role, keeping a person locked into their behavior.
 Therapy can help, however, as treatment allows people to develop a holistic view of their addictions and their habits.